saivarshithreddy/Comparing_ML_FrameWorks/readme.md

 # TensorFlow Serving vs TorchServe: Performance Benchmark

+A comprehensive comparison and benchmarking suite for two popular machine learning model serving frameworks using a MobileNetV2 model trained on Fashion-MNIST.

 A comprehensive performance benchmark comparing TensorFlow Serving and TorchServe for machine learning model deployment using a common MobileNetV2 model trained on Fashion-MNIST.

 ## Project Overview